 Anti-Desiccant Spray: When the daytime temperatures start falling below 50 degrees it is time to apply an anti-desiccant spray to your broad leaf evergreens such as holly, rhododendron, cherry laurel, skip laurel, mountain laurel, Japanese skimmia, leucothoe, aucuba and boxwood.
 These plants can be subject to severe winter burn due to water loss from the leaves by transpiration.
 Apply when the temperatures are above freezing and there is no threat of rain or frost within 24 hours.
 (This tip applies to areas going into their winter season-temperatures dropping below freezing: 0 degrees Celsius or 32 degrees Fahrenheit.)
 If there is a prolonged thaw in mid-winter it may be time to re-apply anti-desiccant spray to your broad leaf evergreens, especially if there are more prolonged freezing temperatures on the way.
 For more detailed information go to: Winterizing-Evergreens-Anti-Desiccant-Spray

 Frost Heaving: In freezing temperatures soil around your plants may be subject to frost heaving.
 This is when ice forms underneath the soil and expands upwards from the ground causing plants such as perennials to push upwards exposing the crown.
 Heuchera (Coral Bells) and Liriope are especially prone to this type of damage.
 As a preventive measure apply mulch finishing to your garden beds.
-To remedy, slightly tap the soil back down, and brush the mulch back around the exposed crown of the plant to protect it from the cold.
+To remedy, slightly tap the soil back down, and brush the mulch back around the exposed crown of the plant.

 I am hoping that you find these tips to be helpful.
 Gardening does continue throughout fall and winter and some simple preparation can go a long way especially in areas where winters are harsh.
 I for one have found these techniques to be very worthwhile and productive over the years.
 For further reading you can also visit Winter Gardening: 12 Helpful Tips.